EDITOR'S NOTE: This post will be updated regularly to highlight changes that have been implemented and additional action plan details as they arise.

 We acknowledge that we haven’t always been a voice in conversations surrounding social issues, but we’re making a commitment to change that today.
 We’re taking this unprecedented moment in our history to answer the call for allyship, activism, and acceptance for everyone, and if you haven’t already, we encourage you to do the same.
 It starts with us––all of us.

-Employee Accountability: We will be adding an Anti-Racism policy within our company to encourage a greater focus on such a prevalent issue.
-We will be encouraging our employees to exercise their right to vote on election days by making sure they have access to registration tools and are paid during the time that they are voting.
-We are committed to finding even more ways we can encourage and promote the voices of our team members within the business.
+Employee Accountability: In the fall of 2020, we added an Anti-Racism policy within our company to encourage a greater focus on such a prevalent issue.
+We also encouraged our employees to exercise their right to vote on election days by making sure they have access to registration tools and were paid during the time that they were at the polls.
+We remain committed to finding even more ways we can continue to encourage and promote the voices of our team members within the business.

 Marketing Initiatives: We’re committed to using our platform to educate and elevate the voices of marginalized groups through our marketing efforts.
 We have added a social action/human interest category to our blog and social channels, as well as ensuring our assets, including those on our website and social media feeds remain diverse and speak to everyone.
 We promise to work with athletes, ambassadors, and influencers who represent a variety of backgrounds.

 Pausing For A Purpose: In July 2020, AfterShokz paused advertisements on all social media platforms for the entire month, in an effort to stop the spread of hate speech and to show solidarity with the Black community and other groups of marginalized people fighting against racism and hate.

 In lieu of the month's forgone advertising spend, the AfterShokz Marketing Department instead allocated the funds to the following initiatives: